 Philip Clegg, Managing Director

 Philip has backgrounds in environmental management, sustainable development and outdoor training and has held roles including a charity chairman, a national advisor on running outdoor programmes and in consultancy.
-He has been involved with DofE, in a voluntary and professional capacity, for almost 25 years.
-He has a passion for teaching navigation in the hills and just about manages to juggle the competing demands of heading up a successful company and spending enough time in the outdoors!
+He has been involved with DofE, in a voluntary and professional capacity, for almost 30 years and is passionate about teaching navigation in the hills.

 Sarah Davis, Director